Cleaning Instructions for a 1911 .45 ACP Pistol

-In this article, I am going to show you, step by step, how to properly field strip and clean a Kimber 1911 Pro Carry II pistol.
+In this article, I am going to show you, step by step, how to properly field strip and clean a 1911.
+I will use a Kimber Pro Carry II pistol for the demonstration.
 You will see the gun cleaning tools and supplies that I have used with great results over the past 10 years of heavy gun use.